This is a photo of Frieren: beyond journey's end, Billie Eilish, and

 clips stolen from TV either.

 If you got anime freak friends.
 The kind who only watch subs.
-Send it their way.

 As I mentioned in my interview with Nick last year, ten years ago,